nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting entries

 You were going to watch the latest Kungfu Panda movie, but your friend bailed on you :(.
-You already logged the entry so now you need to delete it.
+Or you were going to sell your old textbooks only to find the buyer cancelled his order.
+You already logged the entry, so now you need to delete it.

 Format:  `delete INDEX_OF_ENTRY t/ENTRY_TYPE` <br/>
 Deletes an entry from the specified list.